GenieUS-HR/genieus-server/README.md

 > You can use this to modify the help request after it was created and also to set the status
 > If you send a status in the request body we will update the respective dates
 > i.e. if you send status: 'assigned', we will update the assigned date
 > if you send either of the closed statuses we will update the closed date
+> If request includes rating, we will update tutor average rating

 ### Method